 Suits Me® Online Banking

-All Suits Me® current account holders gain instant access to online banking and mobile banking apps as soon as their account is open.
-Both Suits Me® online banking and mobile banking apps allow you to manage your money with a full array of banking features including UK bank transfers and setting up standing orders, managing direct debits and more.
+All Suits Me® account holders gain instant access to an online account and mobile apps as soon as their account is open.
+Both Suits Me® online account and mobile app allow you to manage your money with a full array of banking-like features including UK transfers and setting up standing orders, managing direct debits and more.
 International transfers are also available via a partner in our app.

 Open a Suits Me® Account Today in Minutes

-Open a Suits Me® account in under 10 minutes using our quick and easy online application form.
-Once your account is open, you’ll gain instant access to online banking and a free mobile banking app.
+Open a Suits Me® account in under 3 minutes using our quick and easy online application form.
+Once your account is open, you’ll gain instant access to your online account and a free mobile app.
 Your Suits Me® debit card will the be with you within 3-5 working days.